bonny/WordPress-Simple-History/readme.txt

 - Filter `simple_history/day_of_week_to_purge_db` to set the day that the db should be cleared/purged on.
 0 = monday, 7 = sunday.
 Default is 7.
 - Include "Plugin URI" from plugin when logging single plugin installs. [#323](https://github.com/bonny/WordPress-Simple-History/issues/323)
 - Check that installed theme has a destination_name. [#324](https://github.com/bonny/WordPress-Simple-History/issues/324)
+- Log correct role for user when adding a user on a subsite on a network/multisite install. [#325](https://github.com/bonny/WordPress-Simple-History/issues/325)

 = 4.1.0 =